-Chapters are allowed to sponsor, co-sponsor, conduct, manage or operate equipment exhibits or expositions of products, equipment and systems, subject to the following restrictions:
+Chapters are allowed to conduct, manage, operate, or endorse equipment exhibits or expositions of products, equipment and systems, subject to the following restrictions:

-- Chapters may only sponsor, co-sponsor, conduct, manage or operate exhibits or expositions confined to the immediate community of the chapter and conducted for strictly scientific, educational and noncommercial use. - Chapters may not sponsor, co-sponsor, conduct, manage or operate exhibits or expositions during any meeting sponsored by Society. - Expo participants may not address the membership at business meeting. - Chapters must ensure that the chapter name is always used in any publications or marketing promotions for the exposition they are sponsoring or co-sponsoring.
-If the ASHRAE logo is used without the chapter name, then it appears that Society is sponsoring the exposition, which is a violation of Society's exposition policy. - The net display area will not exceed 10,000 square feet (929 square meters); - Individual display areas will not exceed 100 square feet (9.29 square meters); - No organization will have more than two (2) display areas; - One (1) display area will be dedicated to promoting Society publications and membership; - A technical seminar of at least three (3) hours will be held in conjunction with this event; - A disclaimer, which is provided on page 2 of Appendix 5H, should be posted adjacent to the display area and listed in the published material.
-A signed copy of this disclaimer will be sent to the Director of Member Services at ASHRAE Headquarters; and - A notice of intent to hold an exposition, which is provided on page 1 of Appendix 5H, must be sent to the Director and Regional Chair (DRC) and to the Director of Member

-Services prior to the exposition.
+- Chapters may only conduct, manage, operate, or endorse exhibits or expositions confined to the immediate community of the chapter and conducted for primarily scientific and educational in nature. - Chapters may not sponsor, co-sponsor, conduct, manage or operate exhibits or expositions during any meeting sponsored by Society. - Expo participants may not address the membership at business meeting. - Chapters \must\ ensure that the chapter name is always used in any publications or marketing promotions for the exposition they are conducting, managing, operating or endorsing.
+If the ASHRAE logo is used without the chapter name, then it appears that Society is sponsoring the exposition, which is a violation of Society's exposition policy. - The net display area will not exceed 10,000 square feet (929 square meters) or 100 exhibitors (whichever is less); - Individual display areas will not exceed 100 square feet (9.29 square meters); - No organization will have more than two (2) display areas; - One (1) display area will be dedicated to promoting Society publications and membership; - A technical seminar of at least three (3) hours will be held in conjunction with this event; - A disclaimer, which is provided on page 2 of Appendix 5H, should be posted adjacent to the display area and listed in the published material.
+A signed copy of this disclaimer will be sent to the Director of Member Services at ASHRAE Headquarters; and - A notice of intent to hold an exposition, which is provided on page 1 of Appendix 5H, must be sent to the Director and Regional Chair (DRC) and to the Director of Member Services prior to the exposition. - ASHRAE Chapters cannot sponsor or endorse an exhibition run by another organization without the written permission from ASHRAE's partners with the AHR Expo.

 • The following statement should be visible during the chapter-sponsored equipment exposition:

-The Chapter does not act for

-Society.
-The sponsor/co-sponsor of this

-event is the Chapter.
+The \\\\\ Chapter does not act for Society.
+The sponsor/co-sponsor of this event is the Chapter.